RanveerisdeGOAT/MyDE/README.md

 ## How It Works

-MyDE utilizes the following core components:
+MyDE utilises the following core components:

 *   **Text Editor:**
     *   `tk.ScrolledText`:  Provides a scrollable text area for displaying and editing code files.